tarantool/doc/doc/2.0/tutorials/sql_tutorial.rst

 * integers anywhere in the 4-byte integer range,
 * approximate-numerics anywhere in the 8-byte IEEE floating point range,
-* any Unicode characters, with UTF-8 encoding and only UCS_BASIC collating.
+* any Unicode characters, with UTF-8 encoding and a choice of collations.

 Here we will insert some such values in a new table, and see what happens when we select them, with arithmetic on a number column and